-Balance is everything no matter what type of clothes, or shoes, that you’re wearing.
+Balance is everything, no matter what type of clothes, or shoes, you’re wearing.
 We talked earlier about the types of shirts that look great with dress shoes and jeans, but let’s dig deeper:

-How We Decided On Our List of Best Shoes That Go With Jeans
+How We Decided On Our List of the Best Shoes That Go With Jeans

-We also took into account the many other factors that go into determining the overall quality of the shoe, from comfort to traction to stability and fit.
+We also took into account the many other factors that go into determining the overall quality of the shoe, from comfort to traction and stability to fit.
 Solid shoe construction and overall comfort were a must.
 And, as always, we read the reviews of others, particularly those of customers.